-I am one of seven dance artists globally to be certified by Yvonne Rainer to perform, lecture and transmit Yvonne’s repertoire work.
+I am one of a select group of dance artists globally to be certified by Yvonne Rainer to transmit Trio A (1966) a seminal dance in her repertoire work and have also taught Street Action (1972).
 I worked closely with Yvonne from 2008-2010 as a dancer, choreographer and teaching assistant at the University of California, Irvine.
 Having been a guardian of Rainer’s work since 2010 I have travelled extensively across the US, EU, UK and SE Asia sharing the work through performing, lecturing and teaching.

 My work with Yvonne is part of my passion for creating positive lasting legacies.
-It is important to support the preservation of and ongoing evolution of dance works such as Yvonne’s.
+It is important to support the preservation of and ongoing evolution of dance works such as Trio A (1966).

 What brought me to work with Yvonne?